 Wall Street is bullish on Supervalu

-Wall Street is quite positive on Supervalu’s (SVU) stock has delivered below-average performance this year, Wall Street believes there’s scope for revival.
-Analysts, on average, are expecting a 69% rise in SVU’s stock price over the next 12 months.
-The company, which was trading at $14.54 as of April 19, has been assigned a target price of $24.56.
-Individual target prices range between $14 and $55.
+Wall Street is quite positive on Supervalu’s (SVU) stock.
+Analysts are expecting a 45% rise in SVU’s stock price over the next 12 months.
+The company, which is currently trading at $3.93 as of April 20, 2017, has been assigned a target price of $5.69.

-SVU has better upside than peers.
-Share prices of supermarkets Kroger (KR) and Sprouts Farmers (SFM) are predicted to rise 12% and 18%, respectively, while wholesalers United Natural Foods (UNFI) and Sysco (SYY) are likely to rise around 3% each over the next 12 months.
+SVU has a better upside compared to peers.
+Share prices of supermarkets Kroger (KR) and Sprouts Farmers (SFM) are predicted to rise 16% and 1%, respectively, while that of wholesalers United Natural Foods (UNFI) and Sysco (SYY) are likely to rise around 3% each over the next 12 months.
 Whole Foods Market (WFM) stock is, however, likely to witness a decline of 16% in its stock price, according to Wall Street.